DanG115/Bing2YT/README.md

 ---
 ### 🤷‍♂️ Why Isn’t This on the Chrome or Edge Web Store?

 Because I can’t be asked to go through the process.
-Between creating this extension and filling out forms, I chose the fun option.
+Between creating this extension, I chose the fun option.
 You're welcome.

 ---